 Security – Other than the usual Unix file permissions and the ability to set read-only or read-write privileges.
 Docker volumes or data containers have no additional security placed on them.

 External Storage – The current design does not take into account the ability to use a Docker volume spanning from one host to another.
-They must be on the same host although this needs verifying on my end.
+They must be on the same host.

 It seems like a large amount of information has been covered here but really only two ideas have been explored.
 That of singular data volumes and that of the preferred independent data container.
 There are also new updates to Docker on the horizon as always so some of the issues raised here are hopefully soon to be resolved.
 The next post on Docker covers building images using Dockerfiles, and likewise with Docker Compose.